manav-chan/hash-table-in-C/README.md

 This hash function has two steps:

 1. Convert the string to a large integer
-2. Reduce the size of the integer to a fixed range by taking its remainder mod m
+2. Integer mod m

-The variable a should be a prime number larger than the size of the alphabet.
-We're hashing ASCII strings, which has an alphabet size of 128, so we should choose a prime larger than that.
+`a` should be a prime number larger than 128 as we are dealing with ASCII string type for keys.

 ## Collisions
 Double Hashing
-The index that should be used after i collisions is given by:
+The index that should be used after `i` collisions is given by:
 ```
 index = hash_a(string) + i * (hash_b(string) + 1) % num_buckets`
 ```